 The green season, meanwhile, will provide for hot and humid afternoons.
 Those visiting Botswana during this timeframe should expect more rain, yet showers typically do not take away from the overall safari adventure as the rains here are fickle and typically end for the day following a single afternoon downpour.
 It is also important to note that it is quite rare to have two consecutive days of rain.
 As one would assume, with more rain and humidity comes more bugs and mosquitoes.

 Wildlife is easier to spot during the dry season in Botswana.
 It’s true.
 The grass is low, sparse and trees lack leaves lessening the clutter that can get in the way of seeing a lion sleeping off in the distance, or an elephant taking a drink at a watering hole.
-Additionally, there are fewer watering holes from which these animals can choose from, making it easier to narrow down where they might be, to begin with.
+Additionally, there are fewer watering holes from which these animals can choose, making it easier to narrow down where they might be, to begin with.
 Remember, water is life.
 The elephants of Chobe National Park are more active this time of year, as well.

 However, what is more, “safari” than watching (and photographing) a lion, leopard or cheetah chase down a vulnerable young impala, or zebra?
 Oh, the drama!
 The green season is when “prey” animals give birth.
 The antelope seemingly wait until the very moment the rains begin before giving birth.
 Action, such as the one described above, or, capturing an image of a delicate moment between mother and newborn are available during the green season.